gatodenegocios/react-recipe-study/README.md

+#React recipe study
+This is a project to study to framework React js.
+It is a fake recipe site that consumes a mock api.
+It has two pages, the **home page** and the **recipe page**.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).